Phase transitions and equilibrium measures in random matrix models: The quartic external field

 Alternatively,

 where

 is the only real solution of the equation

 \begin{theorem} Let the quartic potential $\varphi$ be given, and $s$ denote the critical value as described above.
-Then, \begin{description} \item[Case $sl(\varphi)> s$:] $S_t$ is a single interval for all values of $t>0$, no singularities occur.
+Then, \begin{description} \item[Case $sl(\varphi)> s$:] $\varphi \in \frak F$, that is, $S_t$ is a single interval for all values of $t>0$, no singularities occur.
 Moreover, non-real zeros of $R_t$ in \eqref{charactMeasure1} move monotonically away from the real line if and only if $sl(\varphi)\geq 1$.

-\item[Case $sl(\varphi)= s$:] $S_t$ is a single interval for all values of $t>0$, but there exists a (unique) value of $t$ for which a type III singularity occurs (and this is the unique phase transition).
+\item[Case $sl(\varphi)= s$:] $\varphi \in \frak F$, that is, $S_t$ is a single interval for all values of $t>0$, but there exists a (unique) value of $t$ for which a type III singularity occurs (and this is the unique phase transition).

 \item[Case $0<sl(\varphi)< s$:] $S_t$ evolves from one cut to two cuts, and then back to one cut, presenting once the birth of new local extrema, a singularity of type I and a singularity of type II, in this order.
 No other singularities occur.